ARE YOU NEW?

 - Communion is celebrated on the first Sunday of every month and is open to all.
 This is not our table, but Christ’s, and you need not be a member of this church or any church to partake.
 Clear instructions will be given, and you can also simply follow someone in your row to know what to do when.

-- During the summer months, our Community Life & Growth Board will offer lemonade on the front porch, and all are welcome to gather to visit!
+- Stay for Coffee Hour in the Community Room or, during the summer months, lemonade on the front porch, all provided by our Community Life & Growth Board – all are welcome to gather to visit!

 Online (especially during the Covid-19 pandemic)–